vmummer/cp-waf-k8s/README.md

 helm install cp-k8s-appsec-nginx-ingress-4.12.1.tgz --name-template cp-appsec \
 --set appsec.agentToken="cp-us-<Removed>"    << Replace with your own key

-*Create the coredns.yaml file by this aliase command to subsitute the ingress IP address for DNS resolution:
+*Create the coredns.yaml file by this aliase command to subsitute the ingress IP address for DNS resolutionr.

-cpuptemp   >> uses the template and replace with the HOST_IP to allow juiceshop.lab and vampi.lab to reslove to ingress controller
+*It uses the coredns.yaml.template and replace with the HOST_IP to allow juiceshop.lab and vampi.lab to reslove to ingress controller

+cpuptemp

-k apply -f coredns.yaml     >> This should be done before loading the juiceshop.yaml and vampi.yaml, so you don't need to wait for
+k apply -f coredns.yaml

+* This should be done before loading the juiceshop.yaml and vampi.yaml, so you don't need to wait for DNS update.
-                               DNS update.

 k apply -f ingress.yaml

 * Load the remainder pods:

-k apply -f juiceshop.yaml
-k apply -f vampi.yaml
-k apply -f wafciser.yaml
+k apply -f juiceshop.yaml -f vampi.yaml -f wafciser.yaml

 cpdnscheck                >> Validates that both host are pointing to the external IP of the WAF cpurltest                 >> Check that both Juiceshop and Vampi are reachable via the WAF